-o) The Retail Assessment (RA) fails to consider in the sequential approach the edge of centre site at Atholl House, Churchhill Avenue, East Kilbride and the proposed development is therefore contrary to the Local Plan and the Structure Plan.
+o) The Retail Assessment (RA) fails to consider in the sequential approach the edge of centre site at Atholl House, Churchill Avenue, East Kilbride and the proposed development is therefore contrary to the Local Plan and the Structure Plan.

-Response: The site at Atholl House has been subject to a Proposal of Application Notice after the submission of the current planning application.
+Response: The site at Atholl House has been subject to a Proposal of Application Notice and subsequently an application for Planning Permission in Principle (PIP) was received on 20 July 2010.
+The PAC and PIP were both received after the submission of the current planning application.
 However, the applicant has updated the RA with a supplementary statement relating to other potential retail locations including Atholl House.
 An assessment of the current proposal with regard to the sequential approach is in Section 6.0 below.